Outsmarting Your Kids Online

 “Amber Mac is a virtual Swiss Army Knife of networking: she displays an endless amount of enthusiasm and energy that nearly crackles off the page.
 More importantly, she demonstrates a deep and practical understanding of the necessity of extending one’s personal and professional presence online.”— The Miami Herald

-Her expertise includes business innovation, Internet of things, online safety, artificial intelligence, the distraction economy, and what it takes for companies to adapt and grow.
-Earlier in 2018, DMZ named Amber one of 30 inspirational women making a difference in tech.
-She is a regular business host and expert for Fast Company, Shopify, CNN, Bloomberg TV, CBS, BNN, The Marilyn Denis Show, and SiriusXM Radio and has more than two million social media followers online.
+Mac is the author of the national bestseller Power Friending and Outsmarting Your Kids Online.
+She has delivered keynotes at more than 300 events around the world, including events where she has interviewed PM Justin Trudeau and Shopify CEO Toby Lutke about the future of digital.
+Mac’s expertise includes business innovation, artificial intelligence, the distraction economy, and what it takes for companies to adapt and grow.
+DMZ named Amber one of 30 inspirational women making a difference in tech.
+She is a regular business host and expert for Fast Company, Shopify, CNN, Bloomberg TV, CBS, BNN, The Marilyn Denis Show, and SiriusXM Radio.

 “Amber was a big hit!
 She delivered a really great presentation and her message was very well received by our crowds.
 She was super lovely onsite too, so we're overall very happy.
 Thanks for following up, hopefully she enjoyed her time!”PwC Management Services